-The input data for the model is collected from different sources and reformatted to form a consistent framework for the model to use.
-In general terms, the input data can be split into three categories; meteorology (Table 2), consumptive use (Table 3) and the input data the defined the watershed (Table 4).
+The input data for the model are collected from various sources and reformatted to form a consistent framework for the model to use.
+The input data can be split into three categories; meteorology (Table 2), consumptive use (Table 3) and the input data the defined the watershed (Table 4).